5 Types of Intimacy in a Relationship and How To Build Them!

 Supporting Each Other’s Growth

 Asking about progress on big projects or aspirations shows emotional investment.
 Brainstorming ideas together builds team spirit.
-Partners also grow togetherness by giving each other space to individually flourish.
+Partners also grow togetherness by giving each other space to flourish individually.

 Cultivating Mutual Admiration